NYC · Live Music · 2026

 Featured Concert Venue Guides

-Each guide covers the specific venue in full — seating layout, best sections by budget, transit directions, nearby dining, and what to know before you walk through the door.
+Each guide covers the specific venue — seating layout, best sections, transit directions, nearby dining, and what to know before you walk through the door.

 New York Is Where These Shows Matter Most

 Use the venue guides to understand where you’re sitting before you buy.
 Use the transit guides to get there without the stress.
-And use the neighborhood guides to build a full evening around the show — dinner before, somewhere worth going after.
+And use the night-out guides to build a full evening around the show.
 That’s the difference between attending a concert and having a night in New York.

 /div>